What is Counterconditioning And Desensitization For Dogs?

 - Not using the highest value food reward.
 Explore your dog’s hierarchy of rewards with dozens of different types of foods, from dog treats to pizza.
 Every dog is an individual, find out what your dog goes crazy for and use this reward exclusively for CC.

 - Asking a dog to do a behavior (look at you, sit, down, etc.) when CC.
 If you’re asking your dog for a behavior you’re not CC your dog, you’re training operant behaviors.
-While not a bad thing, you’re also not changing the conditioned emotional response of the scary thing.
+While not a bad thing, you’re also not changing the conditioned emotional response to the scary thing.
 Focus on CC before combining it with operants.
 Remember that CC is not contingent upon any behavior and that dog fear can not be reinforced.

 - Flooding a dog.
 As mentioned above, is a harmful exposure therapy that will shut down a dog, and elicit learned helplessness.
 Not cool, don’t do it.